Kunnam of Elam

 Kunnam also often called Kunnam of Elam was a military expedition leader of the kingdom of Elam in the 18th century BC.
 He was part of a military campaign into Mesopotamia and is mainly known from cuneiform letters found at Mari, a Syrian city state where there are the royal archives preserved.
-He was a contemporary of Zimri-Lim of Mari (r.
-1775-1761 BC) and Hammurabi of Babylon (r.
-1792-1750 BC).
+He was a contemporary of Zimri-Lim of Mari and Hammurabi of Babylon.

-The King of Elam connected with the military expedition is not mentioned in the texts from Mari as an aggressor, but for chronological reasons it was most likely Siwe-Palar-Khuppak, who tried to get control over Mesopotamia, attacked several cities and was only defeated in year 30 of King Hammurabi.
+The King of Elam connected with the military expedition is not mentioned in the texts from Mari as an aggressor, but for chronological reasons it was most likely Siwe-Palar-Khuppak, who tried to get control over Mesopotamia.
+During the Elamite War, attacked several cities and was only defeated in year 30 of King Hammurabi.
 Kunnam guided the expedition against Tell Shubat-Enlil (most likely Tell Leilan) and entered the city with a huge army.
 He installed there Ibni-Addu as king of Tadum.
 Kunnam had the reputation of always telling the truth and is several times described as drunken.